TOLOSAT/mission-analysis/python/iridium/README.md

   and rate and check when they are below the threshold while geometrical visibilty conditions are satisfied.
 - [`iridium_analysis`](iridium_analysis.py) Use the results of the previous script to create plots.

+## Visualize results

+- [`iridium_visualization`](iridium_visualization.py) A propagation of TOLOSAT and the Iridium constellation with an automatic generation of the VTS file.

 ## Final results